nsepvo/serverless-contact-form/README.md

 - SES uses verified sender identities
 - API Gateway acts as a controlled public interface
 - No exposed backend servers or persistent instances

 ---

-## Future Improvements

-- Add rate limiting and spam protection
-- Add CAPTCHA verification to the form
-- Store submissions in DynamoDB for history tracking
-- Add admin dashboard for message management
-- Improve retry handling for failed SES deliveries

----